toluLikesToCode/poly-state/docs-development(ignore these for now)/CONTRIBUTING.md

-# Contributing to Open Store
+# Contributing to Poly State

-Thank you for your interest in contributing to Open Store!
+Thank you for your interest in contributing to Poly State!
 This document provides guidelines and information for contributors.

 ## Development Setup